flowingis/Idephix/docs/writing_tasks.rst

 You can add as many arguments as you need, just adding function parameters.

-If you want to add optional arguments, just define a defualt value for the parameter, as:
+If you want to add optional arguments, just define a default value for the parameter, as:

 .. code-block:: php